wleng2001/PNG-Prime_Number_Generator/README.md

 # PNG-Prime_Number_Generator
  It's simply program written in python, which generate prime numbers and save them to file.
-It starts in last position!
+It starts in last position and check if the new version of app is available.
 ## Last found number
 I want to create ranking the biggest prime number found by the program.
 You can send your score to the e-mail: *ki.serwer@gmail.com* with your nick and file, which certiy your score.